top of page

 B: What a charming pensione - can we knock that wall through?

-H: My good woman, as the wife of a deceased Englishman – you must understand his Lordship and I require regular tale-telling over cigars of an evening
+H: My good woman - as the wife of a deceased Englishman - you must understand his Lordship and I, of an evening, require a cavernous dark room, and cigars - and brandy - and perhaps a side entrance (inspects doorways)

-B: Shush Hobby! - good god man - we are of course willing to pay for the sledgehammer
+B: Shush Hobby! - good god man - (to M) - we are of course willing to pay for the sledgehammer and any other required materials

-M: In that case – the transaction is acceptable (turns to the table) Lemonade?
+M: In that case - the transaction is acceptable (turns to the table) Lemonade, gentlemen?

 M: But I have daughters - three - all as innocent as milk-white lambs!